WOnder93/ott-scraper/README.md

 ott-scraper
 ===========

-A python script to scrpae the plaintext of the One True Thread.
+A python script to scrape the plaintext of the One True Thread.